himanshu-setia/myKeystone/doc/source/configuration.rst

 .. code-block:: bash

-    $ keystone-manage mapping_purge --domain-name DOMAINA
+    $ keystone-manage mapping_purge --account-name ACCOUNTA

-will purge all the mappings for DOMAINA.
+will purge all the mappings for ACCOUNTA.
 The entire mapping table can be purged with the following command:

 .. code-block:: bash